pavanboyapati/monitorservicesolution/README.md

    2) Backend api: /monitor-api developed with nodejs http server
    3) Front End: /monitor-ui developed with react and chart.js

 Steps to clone repository and run the solution:
+  Software requirements: we just need to have below three softwares installed on any machine
+    1) docker
+    2) docker-compose
+    3) git

   1) git clone git@github.com:pavanboyapati/monitorservicesolution.git
   2) cd monitorservicesolution
   3) sudo docker-compose up --build (Note that this step will take few mins as it builds docker images for the first time)